6. Scripting¶

 When Tester starts, the available script engines will be logged

-(default log file is /tmp/OSPLTEST.log
+(default log file is /tmp/OSPLTEST.log).

 6.6.1.
 Jython¶

 Download and install Jython on the target machine.
-Include jython.jar
+Include jython.jar,

 which is normally located in the Jython installation directory, in the

-of the OpenSplice Tester.
+classpath of the OpenSplice Tester.
 Use this language by adding the

 following line as the first line of each script using the Jython